rhouma-jeder/awesome-compose/README.md

 ![logo](awesome-compose.jpg)

-> A curated list of Docker Compose samples.
+> A curated list of Docker Compose samples. rje

 These samples provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.